 the text protocol (see

-A query cannot be cached if it contains any of the functions shown in the following table.
+A query cannot be cached if it uses any of the following functions:

 A query also is not cached under these conditions:

-It refers to user-defined functions (UDFs) or stored functions.
+It refers to loadable functions or stored functions.

 It refers to user variables or local stored program variables.